Skip to main content Accessibility information

 Why this course at Marjon?

-Delivered in partnership with Argyle Community Trust and Devon FA
+Delivered in partnership with Argyle Community Trust and Devon FA so you get current industry experience.

-Gain FA recognised coaching qualifications, up to UEFA B, at no additional cost
+Gain FA-recognised coaching qualifications, up to UEFA B, at no additional cost.

 Modules for this course